[Editorial note: In the switch from PBW 1.0 to 2.0, much of the formatting has gone wonky. Please bear with me while I get it straightened out.]

 Twilight Tuesdays

-A weekly feature on MTV's movie blog that they apparently intend to keep up all through the summer and fall of 2008 until the movie comes out in December, leading, on occasion, to some desperate stretches for content.
+A weekly feature on MTV's movie blog that they kept up all through the summer and fall of 2008 until the movie came out that December, leading, on occasion, to some desperate stretches for content.

 And then Entertainment Weekly decided to horn in on their gig.